 - Provide you with a Compliance Manual, AML Policy and Enterprise Wide Risk Assessment - tailored to your business and which will meet the MAS’ standards.

-- Train Directors and staff so that they understand with their responsibilities and accountabilities under the MAS’ regulatory framework
+- Train Directors and staff so that they understand their responsibilities and accountabilities under the MAS’ regulatory framework

 Guiding you through the licensing process